Skip to content

 So, What's the Solution?
 Hypoallergenic Cats?

 The truth?
-Not exactly.
+Not quite.

-Any Alternatives?
+Are There Any Alternatives?

-• Kittens produce fewer allergens than adults.
+• Kittens typically produce fewer allergens than adult cats.

 Russian Blue cat

-2. Bengal - With their exotic spotted coat resembling a wild jungle cat, Bengals are unique.
+With their exotic spotted coat resembling a wild jungle cat, Bengals are unique.
 Their short, pelt-like coat sheds less hair, reducing the risk of triggering allergies.
 The distinctive coat also requires less maintenance.

 Bengal cat